- Who are caregivers, and what do they do?

 - Will you keep the other doctors updated on what’s going on?

 The person with cancer should feel at ease with the doctor, and you should too.
 But sometimes, it takes a little time and work before this happens.
 Take the time to ask your questions and make your concerns known.
-The doctor should also make the time to answer your questions and listen to your concerns.
-If you, the patient, and the doctor feel the same way about sharing information and making choices, you will probably have a good relationship and you can get what you need.
+The doctor should also take the time to answer your questions and listen to your concerns.
+If you, the patient, and the doctor feel the same way about sharing information and making choices, you’ll probably have a good relationship and you can get what you need.

 Most health experts who work in the field of cancer do so because they care about the needs of people with cancer.
 When you look back on this experience, some of your strongest memories may be of those health care providers who were with you through a really hard time.

-Going to the doctor with the patient is a good way to learn more about his or her medical condition.
+Going to see the doctor with the patient is a good way to learn more about his or her medical condition.
 This can be very helpful when caring for the patient later on.
-It can also help the patient who forgets to mention problems to the doctor and comes home without the information you need.
+It can also help the patient who forgets to mention problems to the doctor and/or comes home without the information you need.
 And finally, if you need a referral, maybe for a specialist, social worker, or medical supplier, you may be able to get the names of people who can help.

 How do I use time with the doctor well?